 With each member having a rank within the group, a wolf pack is a hierarchy, but a Cooperative Hierarchy not a Dominator Hierarchy.
 Every member is beloved and cared for, they all share the same objective, spoils are shared relatively equitably, rankings are flexible, and the omega (last, lowest) can become the alpha (highest).

 The Dominator Hierarchy is totally different.
 It has no common purpose or goal that all the members of the hierarchy share.
 In fact, from top to bottom its members have directly conflicting goals.
+The Dominator Hierarchy exults in competition, riggeed competition, which is largely a zero-sum system (i.e., if I win, you lose).
 It ranks individuals according to traits which, for the most part, they had little or no choice or control over.
 It seeks to reward those at the top while punishing those at the bottom.
 Although upward movement becomes easier as one manages to scratch or scramble to a higher rung.
 Those who rank higher find it easier to advance, or at least maintain, their rank by using their leverage over those below.
 But below the higher tiers, the impulse of the Dominator Hierarchy is to fix the worth of the individual permanently.
 Thus, while the CH unites, the DH aspires to segment and divide.
 This serves to offer a head-start and continual lesser resistance for those with higher ranking while interjecting obstacle and actual subjugation of those below.

 The Dominator Hierarchy emerged as human culture became more complex.
 The first strand to become evident was Man vs. Nature.
 This is the oldest and worst strand of the DH.
 After fashioning stone spearpoints and taming fire, our ancient ancestors were ready to start bullying other animals.
 They occasionally would set the forest and grasslands ablaze to flush out game.
 They would sometimes send entire herds of animals to their deaths.
 Staunch ecologists these people were not.
 They had determined that their own worth was superior to all other forms of life.
 This belief absolved them of any guilt over their domination of the rest of nature.
-Sometime later, quite conveniently, their newly invented God confirmed this presupposed truism.
+Sometime later, quite conveniently, their newly invented God confirmed this presupposed truism by giving them "dominion" over the Earth and all its creatures.
 Humanity has rarely wavered on that long-ago conviction.

 Hunter-gatherer social order is a Cooperative Hierarchy, not a Dominator Hierarchy.

 Every human being in the world today is enmeshed in these various dominator hierarchies, whether they want to be or not.
 It's not simply tyranny of the majority: often a smaller minority dominates a larger majority, as with wealth over lesser wealth, beauty over lesser beauty or even male over female.
 There are more women in the world than men, but that doesn't stop men from trying to dominate them.
 It's everywhere.
 It's inescapable.
 It's unfair.
 It's uncivilized.
 And it's downright mean.
-Even as a spindly, naked ape, if you are of lower rank on the scales of the human Dominator Hierarchy, you would be safer and more equal in that wolf pack... by far.
+If you are of lower rank on multiple strands of the human Dominator Hierarchy, even as an omega, last in line, you would be more free and more equal in that wolf pack... by far.

 "I Earned My Prestige and Privilege!"